The Taliban's new magazine for women encourages them to fight

 While the magazine appears to promote women's place within the movement, the Taliban has a documented record of assault on women's rights.
 While ruling Afghanistan from 1996 to the end of 2001 when it was toppled by U.S.-backed troops, the Taliban closed down girls’ schools and made it all but impossible for women to work outside the home.
 Under Taliban law, women were forced to cover their bodies from head to toe in “burqas,” and punished for breaking the group's strict codes of behavior.

-And as militants fighting to oust the U.S.-backed government in Kabul, as well as targeting military and civilian targets in neighboring Pakistan, Taliban militants have gone after women's rights activists and bombed girls' schools.
-In October, 2012, members tried to assassinate Pakistani schoolgirl and education advocate Malala Yousafzai, who went on to become the youngest-ever Nobel Prize laureate.
+Both as militant groups fighting to oust the U.S.-backed government in Kabul, as well as targeting military personnel and civilians in neighboring Pakistan, the Taliban has claimed attacks on girls' schools.
+In October 2012, members tried to assassinate Pakistani schoolgirl and education advocate Malala Yousafzai, who went on to become the youngest-ever Nobel Prize laureate.

 But in recent years some members have attempted to modify the group's image on social issues — including in regards to women and girls.